menkobalazs/SMC-Lab-SQUANDER/README.md

 # Scientific Modelling Computer Laboratory 2024/25/2 @ ELTE
-This is a forked version of the [SQUANDER]{https://github.com/rakytap/sequential-quantum-gate-decomposer} package.\\
+This is a forked version of the [SQUANDER](https://github.com/rakytap/sequential-quantum-gate-decomposer) package.

-I am woring in the `sequential-quantum-gate-decomposer`/`examples`/`VQE` folder.
+I am working in the `sequential-quantum-gate-decomposer`/`examples`/`VQE` folder.
 My main project is to run Variational Quantum Eigensolver (VQE) algorithm with different classical optimization methods.

 ### Created folders
 - `data`: All the simulations stored here.